Emmotes/ic_modron_library/docs/vlithryn.md

 # Vlithryn

-<span class="champIntro">Vlithryn is in the Awful Ones affiliation and normally benefits from the following stat nodes:</span>
+<span class="champIntro">Vlithryn is in the Awful Ones affiliation, Lawful Good and normally benefits from the following stat nodes:</span>

 {::nomarkdown}
 <div id="champStats">